SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 To activate your Sumo Logic Trial account:

-1. Check your inbox for the activation Sumo Logic email, then click **Activate Now**.
+1. Check your email inbox for the activation Sumo Logic email.
 If you don't see it, check your Spam and Trash folders.
-1. Fill out the **Activate Your Account** form.
+1. In the email, click **Activate Now**.
-1. Click **Activate**.
+1. Fill out the **Activate Your Account** form, then click **Activate**.
 1. Once your account is activated, click the ![close](/img/get-started/github/close-icon.png) at the top right of the *Welcome to Sumo Logic* web page.
 You will not need to follow the in-application guide.

 In a few minutes, your account is activated and you can use the [Setup Wizard](/docs/send-data/setup-wizard) to start sending your logs to Sumo Logic and dive in to our monitoring, troubleshooting, and security functionality.